-HMS Tireless: Submarine data from HMS Tireless data:
+HMS Tireless: Submarine data from HMS Tireless data;

-Ref NOV-FE-0899-NT-043
+Ref NOV-FE-1464-NT-043

-Issue 4 Date 31/03/23
+Issue 1 Date 26/11/24

-Rev 1 Date 17/04/23
+Rev 0 Date 26/11/24

-Page 65/ 116
+Page 69/ 120

-Table 5.3 - Baseline Science Requirements for OIB Sea Ice Flights (MacGregor et al., 2021 [RD71]).
+Та e 5.3 - Baseline Science Requirements for OIB Sea Ice Flights (MacGregor et t al., 2021 (RD70)). bis buschine belende hequitements for one bea her highes (matchegor et

 SI1 Make surface elevation measurements of the water, ice, or snow with a shot-to-shot independent error of less than 10 cm and correlated errors that contribute less than 1 cm to the mean height error in either sea surface or sea ice elevation.
-The spot size should be 1 m or less and spaced at 3 m or less SI2 Make elevation measurements of both the air-snow and the snow-ice interfaces to an uncertainty of 3 cm, which enables the determination of snow thickness to an uncertainty of 5 cm SI3 Provide annual acquisitions of sea ice surface elevation in the Arctic and Southern Oceans during the late winter along near-exact repeat tracks in regions of the ice pack that are undergoing rapid change; flight lines shall be designed to ensure measurements are acquired across a range of ice types including seasonal (first-year) and perennial (multi-year) sea ice to include, as a minimum: Arctic At least two transects to capture the thickness gradient across the perennial and seasonal ice covers between Greenland, the central Arctic, and the Alaskan Coast The perennial sea ice pack from the coasts of Ellesmere Island and Greenland north to the pole and westward across the northern Beaufort Sea Sea ice across the Fram Strait and Nares Strait flux gates The sea ice cover of the Eastern Arctic, north of the Fram Strait Antarctic Sea ice in the Weddell Sea between the tip of the Antarctic Peninsula and Cape Norvegia Mixed ice cover in the western Weddell Sea between the tip of Antarctic Peninsula and Ronne Ice Shelf 3.
-The ice pack of the Bellingshausen and Amundsen Seas SI4 Include flight lines for sampling the ground tracks of satellite laser altimeters (ICESat and ICESat-2) and radars (CryoSat-2 and Sentinel-3).
+The spot size should be 1 m or less and spaced at 3 m or less SI2 Make elevation measurements of both the air-snow and the snow-ice interfaces to an uncertainty of 3 cm, which enables the determination of snow thickness to an uncertainty of 5 cm SI3 Provide annual acquisitions of sea ice surface elevation in the Arctic and Southern Oceans during the late winter along near-exact repeat tracks in regions of the ice pack that are undergoing rapid change; flight lines shall be designed to ensure measurements are acquired across a range of ice types including seasonal (first-year) and perennial (multi-year) sea ice to include, as a minimum: Arctic At least two transects to capture the thickness gradient across the perennial and seasonal ice covers between Greenland, the central Arctic, and the Alaskan Coast The perennial sea ice pack from the coasts of Ellesmere Island and Greenland north to the pole and westward across the northern Beaufort Sea Sea ice across the Fram Strait and Nares Strait flux gates The sea ice cover of the Eastern Arctic, north of the Fram Strait Antarctic Sea ice in the Weddell Sea between the tip of the Antarctic Peninsula and Cape Norvegia Mixed ice cover in the western Weddell Sea between the tip of Antarctic Peninsula and Ronne Ice Shelf The ice pack of the Bellingshausen and Amundsen Seas SI4 Include flight lines for sampling the ground tracks of satellite laser altimeters (ICESat and ICESat-2) and radars (CryoSat-2 and Sentinel-3).
 In the case of CryoSat-2, both OIB and CryoSat-2 ground tracks should be temporally and spatially coincident whenever possible.
 At least one ground track of each satellite should be sampled per campaign SI5 Conduct sea ice flights as early as possible in the spring flight sequence of each campaign, prior to melt onset SI6 Collect coincident natural colour visible imagery of sea ice conditions at a spatial resolution of at least 10 cm per pixel to enable direct interpretation of the altimetry data SI7 Conduct sea ice flights primarily in cloud-free conditions; however, data shall be retained under all atmospheric conditions with a flag included to indicate degradation or loss of data due to clouds SI8 Make full gravity vector measurements on non-repeat, low-elevation (<1,000 m) flights over sea ice to enable the determination of short-wavelength (order 10-100 km) geoid fluctuations along the flight track to a precision of 2 cm SI9 Make available to the community instrument data on sea ice surface elevation and snow thickness within 3 months of acquisition and derived products within 6 months of data acquisition